 Make your little one a baby sweater for spring/summer with this free and easy pattern.

-Baby Sweater Knitting Pattern
+The Yarn I Used For The Baby Sweater Knitting Pattern

 I used a lovely cotton from Rico design for the pattern in two colours – powder and nature, but any baby cotton will knit up well.